Christopher Owens: Music career

 With Girls, Owens released two studio albums and an EP.
-Girls' first recordings were released as a single, "Lust for Life", on the independent label True Panther Sounds in 2008.
+Girls' first recordings were released as a single, "Lust For Life", on the independent label True Panther Sounds in 2008.
 Album was released in 2009.

-The band released their second full-length album Father, Son, Holy Ghost on September 9, 2011 in UK/Europe and on September 13 in the USA.
+The band released their second full-length album Father, Son, Holy Ghost on September 9, 2011, in UK/Europe and on September 13 in the USA.

-In July 2012, Owens announced via his Twitter feed that he was leaving the band and will continue to record music under his own name.
+In July 2012, Owens announced via his Twitter feed that he was leaving the band and would continue to record music under his own name.

 On October 25, 2012, Owens announced that he would release his debut solo album, titled Lysandre, in January 2013.
 The album was recorded with a group of musicians in Los Angeles with producer Doug Boehm - who produced Girls' Father, Son, Holy Ghost.
 Owens released a statement with the announcement of Lysandre's release explaining that the album tells the story - in track sequence - of the first Girls tour in 2008 and takes its title from a girl he met in France during that trip.
 His statement calls the album "a coming of age story, a road trip story, a love story."
-The album and new solo career have allowed Owens to satisfy his own creative whims, and although he is sitting on a couple records worth of new material,"he admits that the gap between writing and recording gives him the distance to reappraise a song's quality."
+The album and new solo career have allowed Owens to satisfy his own creative whims, and although he is sitting on a couple records worth of new material, "he admits that the gap between writing and recording gives him the distance to reappraise a song's quality."

-Owens, along with the seven musicians who appear on the album, performed Lysandre in full at San Francisco's The Lodge at the Regency Center on 9 November 2012.
-He was featured on the cover of Issue #83 of the Fader.

-He released his second solo album, A New Testament, on September 30, 2014 in the US and September 29 worldwide.
+Owens, along with the seven musicians who appear on the album, performed Lysandre in full at San Francisco's The Lodge at the Regency Center on November 9, 2012.
+He was also featured on the cover of Issue #83 of The Fader.
+He released his second solo album, A New Testament, on September 30, 2014, in the US and September 29 worldwide.

 In December 2016, he announced on Twitter that he has formed a new band named Curls with two other musicians, Cody Rhodes and Luke Baće.
+Together, they released the 2017 EP titled Vante.

+On July 30, 2024, Owens announced his return to Girls' home label, True Panther, and released his first song in seven years, "I Think About Heaven".
+He released his fourth studio album, I Wanna Run Barefoot Through Your Hair, on October 18, 2024.